Morse theory on Lie groupoids: Introduction

 The authors have benefited from several conversations with Matias del Hoyo, Mateus de Melo, Jo\~ao Nuno Mestre and Luca Vitagliano, we are very thankful for all their comments, corrections and suggestions that improved the first version of this work.
+We are indebted to M. del Hoyo for pointing out a mistake and some inaccuracies in the first version of Theorem \ref{ExistenceProper} and for suggesting a different proof of Theorem \ref{LieGroupoidMorseLemma}.
 We also would like to thank Rui Fernandes and Maarten Mol for useful comments.
-Ortiz was supported by the National Council of Research and Development CNPq-Brazil, Bolsa de Produtividade em Pesquisa Grant 315502/2020-7.
-Valencia was supported by Grant 2020/07704-7 Sao Paulo Research Foundation - FAPESP.
+Ortiz was partially supported by National Council of Research and Development CNPq-Brazil, Bolsa de Produtividade em Pesquisa Grant 315502/2020-7 and by Grant 2022/09234-3 Sao Paulo Research Foundation - FAPESP.
+Valencia was supported by Grants 2020/07704-7 and 2022/11994-6 Sao Paulo Research Foundation - FAPESP.